NEW ZEALAND

 Peru kairiri = "fullness of eyes and lips when angry."
 But the emotion here is lust, which produces the same facial expression as anger.

-Mau au e koro could mean I'm caught up by desire, a noose, or an old man.
-In the context the first seems the only choice.
+Mau au e koro could mean "I'm caught up by desire, by a noose, or by an old man."
+Obviously the first is what is intended here.

 Rerarera is in no dictionary, but is presumably an adjective from rera = thighs.
 So "nga rua rerarera" = the thigh-enclosed cavities?

-Kuri (adj.)= musty => musky.
+Kuri (adj.)= musty => musky, not a dog.

-Kakanui = an inferior fern-root.
+= an inferior fern-root.
 Instead of being floury when cooked, it is fibrous and bristly, rather like coarse pubic hair.

-Ka mate, ka mate; in the context here it seems to refer to the loss of bodily control at sexual climax, scary when it happens the first time.
+Ka mate, ka mate.
+In the context here it seems to refer to the loss of bodily control at sexual climax, scary when it happens the first time.

 Sir John Te Heuheu Grace, Tuwharetoa: the History of the Maori People of the Taupo District, 1959